calroc/Thun/docs/source/notebooks/BigInts.md

     [base 2147483648]
     joy? inscribe

-This is sort of like a constant, and it's a little "wrong" to use the dictionary to store values like this, however, this is how Forth does it and if your design is good it works fine.
-Just be careful, and wash your hand afterward.
+It's a little "wrong" to use the dictionary to store values like this, however, this is how Forth does it and if your design is good it works fine.
+Just be careful, and wash your hands afterward.

 This also permits a kind of parameterization.
 E.g. let's say we wanted to use base 10 for our digits, maybe during debugging.
 All that requires is to rebind the symbol `base` to 10.

+    [base 10] inscribe

 ## Converting Between Host BigNums and Joy BigNums